armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-17-0.md

 ## Known Issues
 This release has a problem where Kayenta does not start properly.
-This issue is fixed with Armory Spinnaker `2.17.1`
+This issue is fixed with Armory `2.17.1`

 ## Highlighted Updates
 ### Armory